A Physics-Inspired Optimizer: Velocity Regularized Adam: Background

 \textbf{Physical origins of exotic Lagrangians.} To better comprehend and navigate the edge of stability regime, we can draw inspiration from the physics governing complex optimization scenarios.
-The deep insights provided by the interplay of physics and machine learning frameworks have been demonstrated in various scenarios, such as the improved interpretation of Neural Tangent Kernels (NTK) through Langevin dynamics \cite{avidan2025connectingntknngpunified}.
+The deep insights provided by the interplay of physics and machine learning frameworks have been demonstrated in various scenarios, such as the improved interpretation of Neural Tangent Kernels (NTK) through Langevin dynamics \citep{avidan2025connectingntknngpunified}.
 One central concept in physics is the Lagrangian $\mathcal{L}(x,v)= T(v)-V(x)$ of a system, which is a function of position $x$ and velocity $v$ and (typically) defined as the difference between kinetic energy $T$ and potential energy $V$ from which the equation of motion can be derived via the Euler-Lagrange equation.
 In this work, we investigate non-standard Lagrangian formulations of physical phenomena with excellent stability conditions.
 For example, the stability of seemingly disparate quantum systems like heavy quarkonia (described by NRQCD) and classical time crystals share conceptual parallels rooted in higher-order velocity terms.
 These terms fundamentally reshape energy landscapes by creating non-standard dispersion relations, establishing invariant submanifolds in phase space where stable configurations emerge as attractors or limit cycles.
-By explicitly breaking certain symmetries—Lorentz invariance in NRQCD and time-translation in time crystals—these higher-order kinetic terms paradoxically enhance stability through topological protection mechanisms and the generation of emergent length/time scales \cite{niemi2021timecrystalsschrodingersisyphus, guha2019constructionclassicaltimecrystal}.

-As a demonstration of this phenomenon, we can consider Nonrelativistic QCD (NRQCD), which is an effective field theory that expands full quantum chromodynamics in inverse powers of a heavy‐quark mass $m$ \cite{Assi_2023}.
-The bilinear heavy‐quark Lagrangian $\mathcal{L}$ up to $O(1/m^3)$ reads,

-where $D$ represents the covariant derivative, $\psi$ is the heavy quark field, and $\frac{g \sigma \mathrm{~B}}{2 m}$ is the term associated the chromomagnetic field interactions.
-Crucially, the $\frac{\mathrm{D}^4}{8 m^3}$ operator acts as the leading positive quartic kinetic correction, ensuring the heavy‐quark Hamiltonian remains bounded and stable with relativistic expansions \cite{Brambilla_2000}.
-Further details on the stability provided by the quartic term is provided in Appendix \ref{appendix:boundnrqcd}.
+Further information regarding these systems are found in Appendix \ref{appendix:boundnrqcd}.